wittawatj/lyx2web/README.md

 This metadata will not show up in the compiled pdf as the command `\postmeta` is defined to do nothing.
 The only purpose is so that the tool can copy to the beginning of the generated markdown file.
 The value of `Slug` will be used as the generated file name.

-If unspecified, the text specified in `\section{...}` will be used (after normalizing and removing unsuitable characters).
+If `\postmeta{..}` is unspecified, the text specified in `\section{...}` will be used as the slug (after normalizing and removing unsuitable characters).
+Today's date will be used for the date.
+Tags will be set to empty.

 ## Limitations

+This tool is written in a few hours and obviously nowhere near complete.

 Not supported (yet)